whereof-thereof/NotReally/_posts/2017-06-18-quantifiedSelf.md

 * * *

 ***Update 2017-08-27**: I've combined this dataset with health/activity information, providing a very quick chart showing the relationship between active calorie burning and the various consumption activities.
-Grabbing the data from Apple's system involves going via a `.xml` file, which makes processing significantly longer.
+Grabbing the data from Apple's system involves going via an XML file, which makes processing significantly longer.
 It seems worth it though, adding a whole new dimension to the report.*